Samin-Ahmed/my-website-training/README.md

 This is my website for training purposes

-Now editing on update-readme branch.
+Updates made on main on GH before rebase.